The ABE, ABF, ABH Ratings

 ABE "A" school is five weeks and ABF & ABH "A" schools are six weeks in duration.
 All three schools are located in Pensacola, Florida.
 The AB rating requires a 60 month (5 year) service obligation.

-Aviation Boatswain's Mate - Launch/Recovery (ABE)
+Aviation Boatswain's Mate - Launch/Recovery (NOS A101)

 Aviation Boatswain's Mates (Launching and Recovery Equipment) operate, maintain, and perform maintenance on steam catapults, barricades, arresting gear, and associated equipment ashore and afloat.
 They operate catapult hydraulic systems, retraction engines, water brakes, jet blast deflectors, Integrated Catapult Control Stations (ICCS), jet blast deflector control panels, and arresting gear engines, sheave dampers, deckedge control stations, and associated equipment.